Government scientists experimented with atomic blasts to fracture natural gas wells.

 The 4,042-foot-deep detonation created a molten glass-lined cavern about 160 feet in diameter and 333 feet tall.
 It collapsed within seconds.
 Subsequent measurements indicated fractures extended more than 200 feet in all directions — and significantly increased natural gas production.

-A September 1967 Popular Mechanics article had described how nuclear explosives could improve previous fracturing technologies, including gunpowder, dynamite, TNT — and fractures “made by forcing down liquids at high pressure.”
+A September 1967 Popular Mechanics article described how nuclear explosives could improve previous fracturing technologies, including gunpowder, dynamite, TNT — and fractures “made by forcing down liquids at high pressure.”

 Hydraulic fracturing technologies pump a mixture of fluid and sand down a well at extremely high pressure to stimulate production of oil and natural gas wells.